 Project Phasing: The Project will be developed in three phases after the existing single-story commercial structure (Dollar Tree), parking lot, and temporary playground are removed from the site.
-The first phase would establish the Plaza Temporal, construct subdivision infrastructure and streets, and build the public plaza, which will replace and remove the Plaza Temporal.
+The first phase would establish the Plaza Temporal, construct subdivision infrastructure and streets, and, at the end of this phase construct the plaza to replace the Plaza Temporal.
 The market rate apartment buildings will be constructed in the second phase to help fund project infrastructure and streets.
-The third phase will see the development of the affordable apartment building on Lot 1, and then the civic and Mercado buildings as Lots 3 and 4 are funded or sold for development.
+The residential density of this phase is consistent with the land use designation.
+The third phase will include development of the affordable apartment building on Lot 1, and then the civic and Mercado buildings as Lots 3 and 4 are funded or sold for development.
+The construction of the affordable housing apartment building will exceed allowed residential density and thus requires the density bonus and the two concessions regarding the timing and location of affordable housing units.
+Also, the additional residential and non-residential uses trigger the need for the parking concession.
 Build-out and construction of the Project is expected to commence in 2019 and conclude in 2022.